 5) Security Awareness and Training — Ensure your employees, contractors and third parties are informed of data protection and information security responsibilities.
 For example, ensure users take information security awareness training upon new hires and annually to keep up with the latest security threats and increase knowledge.

 6) Data Security — Ensure data-at-rest and data-in-transit are protected.
 For example, encrypt customer or personal data using strong crypto algorithms such as AES-256 for storing personal data or SHA2 for hashing passwords.
 Ensure credentials are encrypted when sent across your network, such as using HTTPS/SSL for securing web logins.
 Keep track of assets when first purchased or added to the network.
 Make sure that your testing environment is separated from your production environment.

 7) Information Protection Processes and Procedures — Ensure you have a ‘known good” baseline configuration for your systems that have been hardened to meet industry best practices (e.g., NIST or DISA).
 Implement good change management procedures to ensure changes are approved by management and documented.
 Don’t forget to also backup your data!

-Also, implement a good incident response and business continuity program (to include a disaster recovery plan) in the event your business is hit with a natural disaster, power failure or internet threat.
+Also, implement a good incident response and business continuity program (including a disaster recovery plan) in the event your business is hit with a natural disaster, power failure or internet threat.
 Test, test and test your plans.

 8) Data Loss Prevention (DLP) Technology — Keep and maintain audit/log records on your systems.
 Protect networks and telecommunications from unauthorized use and access.
 Monitor or prevent data leakage by limiting the use of removable media in accordance with company policy.
 For example, DLP software can be used to restrict the use of USB drives and/or web e-mail that is not authorized.

 Detect: Develop and implement the appropriate activities to identify the occurrence of internet security breaches.

 Invest in Security Information Event Monitoring (SIEM) systems designed to help correlate and aggregate security events in a centralized console.
 Intrusion Detection Systems (IDS) should also be implemented for larger networks.

 Respond: Develop and implement the appropriate activities to take action regarding a detected internet security breach.